scottgeleas/eManage/README.md

  ## Description

-This is a command line application letting you manager your team and departments.
+This is a command line application letting you manage your team and departments.
 Select and option from the menu to quickly add an employee, a department, or a new role.
 You can also view each data set directly in the terminal.

  ## Getting Started: